-There are currently six CCTV cameras operating in Hayle.
+There are currently seven CCTV cameras operating in Hayle.
 Cameras are linked to the Fire and Rescue Centre HQ at Tolvaddon where they are monitored regularly by a team of professionally trained officers and volunteers.
 The town council is a member of the West Cornwall CCTV Management Group which oversees the maintenance and monitoring of CCTV across eight towns in West Cornwall.

 The intention of the CCTV systems is to deter anti-social behaviour and prevent crime, thereby providing a safer environment for the benefit of the whole community.